Bewitched: Production and broadcasting

 In its first season, Bewitched was the ABC's number-one show and the best-rated sitcom among all three networks, coming second in ratings only to Bonanza.
 Bewitched aired at 9 p.m.
 Thursday evenings.
 It was preceded on the air by another sitcom, My Three Sons, and followed by the soap opera Peyton Place.
 My Three Sons finished 13th in the ratings and Peyton Place ninth.
 The block formed by the three shows was the strongest ratings grabber in ABC's schedule.
-Arnold left the show after the first season, leaving producing duties to his friend Jerry Davis, who had already produced some of the first season's episodes (though Arnold was still supervising the writing).
+Arnold left the show after the first season, leaving producing duties to Jerry Davis, who had already produced some of the first season's episodes (though Arnold was still supervising the writing).
 The second season was produced by Davis, and with Bernard Slade as head writer, misunderstandings and farce became more prevalent elements, though this season still included a number of more low-key episodes in which the magical element was not strongly emphasized.
 With the third season and the switch to color, Davis left the show and was replaced as producer by William Froug.
 Slade also left after the second season.
 According to William Froug's autobiography, William Asher (who had directed many episodes) wanted to take over as producer when Jerry Davis left, but the production company was not yet ready to approve the idea.
 Froug, a former producer of Gilligan's Island and the last season of The Twilight Zone, was brought in as a compromise.
 By his own admission, Froug was not very familiar with Bewitched and found himself in the uncomfortable position of being the official producer, though Asher was making most of the creative decisions.
 After a year, Froug left the show, and Asher took over as full-time producer of the series for the rest of its run.
 The first two seasons had aired Thursdays at 9:00, and the time was moved to 8:30 shortly after the third year (1966–1967) had begun.
 Nevertheless, the ratings for Bewitched remained high and it placed among the top 15 shows through the 1968–69 season.
 It was the seventh-highest-rated show in the U.S. for 1965–66 and 1966–67.
 Similarly, it was number 11 the following two years.

 Marion Lorne, shown here as Myrtle Banford from the television program Sally, played Samantha's bumbling Aunt Clara.